aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/Notable methods/Death.md

 ## Destroy prepations

 First, `nocondition` and `dead` are set to true.
-[Freeze handling > BreakIce](Freeze%20handling.md#breakice) is called and [EntityControl Methods > StopForceMove](../EntityControl%20Methods.md#stopforcemove) is too without smoothing and default state which not only unfreezes the entity if it was, but also stops any coroutine force move that was running.
+[BreakIce](Freeze%20handling.md#breakice) is called and [StopForceMove](../EntityControl%20Methods.md#stopforcemove) is too without smoothing and default state.
+This not only unfreezes the entity if it was, but also stops any coroutine force move that was running.
 After, the `rigid`'s velocity is zeroed out and the `digpart` destroyed if there were any left.

 From there, if the entity had an `npcdata`, it is handled in its own section.
 TODO: Come back to this when [NPCControl](../../NPCControl/NPCControl.md) is documented.